 Recommendation for new restaurants: If you’re starting a new restaurant, it’s highly recommended to get a restaurant insurance package.
 A package basically combines the most important types of restaurant insurance into a single deal.
 As you can imagine, package deals are always cheaper than buying each type of cover individually.
 You can think of it as a set meal versus a-la-carte; the former is always going to be cheaper than the latter.

 Recommendation for restaurants with existing insurance policies: If you have an existing restaurant policy and are looking to save money, the best option is to switch insurers.
 A good insurance broker will be able to get you the same level of cover, but at a lower price.

 Provide’s special renewal program guarantees you at least a 10% discount, with same or better coverage than your existing policy.
 Provide has helped countless restaurant owners in their insurance needs.
-Contact us today to save on your insurance immediately – get an online restaurant insurance quote now.
+Contact us today to save on your insurance immediately.

 Live entertainment: Most restaurant owners don’t know this, but if you buy a policy that doesn’t specifically cover live entertainment, even having one “music night” with a band could void your entire policy.
 If you plan on staging live entertainment like having bands or comedians, you’ll need to select a policy that specifically covers these risks.
 Provide’s platform makes it easy for you to cover these risks online, quickly and affordably.

 Provide is the best place to get online restaurant insurance quotes.